ocrosby/nvim/README.md

 My personal neovim settings.

+For a rundown of my keymaps check out my [cheatsheet](CHEATSHEET.md).

 Neovim is a customizable text and code editor based on the Vim text editor.
 Neovim aims to provide Vim’s fast and versitile user experience, but with enhanced extensibility, usability and